-- Funding (Project) Period/Obligation Deadline (10/01/2018 -09/30/2021).
+- Funding (Project) Period/Obligation Deadline (10/01/2019 -09/30/2022).
 Total expenditures under the CBCAP program (including the 20 percent match) are to be reported by the lead agency, using the Financial Status Report (SF 425).
 Each financial report must cover an entire 12-month period.
 The annual financial status reports (i.e., interim reports) are due no later than 90 days after September 30th of each year.
-Final Financial Status Reports (cumulative, covering the entire 3-year project period) are due 90 days after the end of the FY grant period (i.e., December 29th of each year). - Liquidation Deadline (12/29/2021).
-All obligated Federal funds awarded under this grant must be liquidated no later than 90 days after the end of the funding/obligation period (i.e., December 29 following the end of Federal Fiscal Year 3).
+Final Financial Status Reports (cumulative, covering the entire 3-year project period) are due 90 days after the end of the FY grant period (i.e., December 30th of each year). - Liquidation Deadline (12/29/2022).
+All obligated Federal funds awarded under this grant must be liquidated no later than 90 days after the end of the funding/obligation period (i.e., December 30th following the end of Federal Fiscal Year 3).
 Any Federal funds from this award not liquidated by this date will be recouped by this Department. - Federal Financial Reporting System.
 Form SF-425, "Federal Financial Report."
-SF-425 reports will be due as frequently as is required in the award terms and conditions.
-Reports will be due on one of the standard dates by which cash reporting is required to be submitted to PMS or at the end of a calendar quarter as determined by ACF (January 30th, April 30th, July 30th, and October 30th).
+SF-425 reports will be due annually as is required in the award terms and conditions.
+Each annual report must be submitted no later than 90 days following the end of each Federal Fiscal year.
+Reports are to be submitted through the HHS Payment Management System.
 Every grantee should already have a PMS account to allow access to complete Form SF-425.
-If your office needs additional user access, please contact your PMS Liaison Accountant.
-Questions related to fiscal reporting and other administrative requirements should be directed to the assigned Grants Management Specialist identified in your Notice of Award.
+If your office needs additional user access, please contact your PMS Liaison Accountant or the PMS helpdesk at PMSSupport@PSC.gov Questions related to fiscal reporting and other administrative requirements should be directed to the assigned Grants Management Specialist identified in your Notice of Award.